prestonharberts/fedora-40-configuration/docs/tweaks.md

   - Attach Modal Dialogs: Off
   - Resize with Secondary-Click: On
   - Window Action Key: Alt
+  - Window Focus: Focus on Hover
+  - Raise Windows When Focused: On

 Move the `Grey-Top-Bar` theme to `.themes/` after following the instructions in `sf-font.md`, and change the following setting: